No one likes to go to the dentist. Frankly, it’s a hassle: you have to set up an appointment and endure the annoyance of the dentist’s office.

-How does Smile Direct compare to Candid, SnapCorrect, AlignerCo and Byte?
+How does Smile Direct compare to Candid, AlignerCo and Byte?

 Smile Direct is the most well-established name in the entire industry.
 So if you’re looking for a company with a proven track record, then Smile Direct is the best choice.
 That said, other companies have perks of their own.
+Byte offers the shortest treatment lengths, with some customers wrapping up treatment in just 4 months.
+Candid is able to offer a higher level of treatment oversight than Smile Direct, but Candid’s price tag is much higher.
 AlignerCo is significantly cheaper than Smile Direct, with a total price of $1,145.
-Byte is the fastest treatment, an average of 3 months compared to the industry-average 6.

 Is Smile Direct better than braces and Invisalign?